-Malawi, formally known as Nyasaland, is a landlocked country located in Southeastern Africa.
+Malawi, formally known as Nyasaland, is landlocked and located in Southeastern Africa.
 The friendliness of the people best describes Malawi’s nickname “The Warm Heart of Africa”.
 Malawi has a vibrant democracy and a rapid growing infrastructure.

 It is bordered by Zambia to the west, Tanzania to the North and Northeast, and Mozambique to the east, south, and southwest.
-Malawi spans over 45,747 sq. mi, and has an estimated population of 18,143,217 (as of July 2018) and half of it under age.
+Malawi spans over 45,747 sq. mi, and has an estimated population of 19,1 million (2022) and 43% of it under age of 15 years old.
+Population is expected to be near double in 2038.
 It is defined by its topography of highlands split by the Great lift valley surrounded by spectacular plateaus, uplands, and mountainous regions.
 It is dominated by the enormous Lake Malawi, of which the lake’s southern end falls within Lake Malawi National Park sheltering diverse wildlife giving a breathtaking beach and underwater scenery.
-Its clear waters are popular for diving and boating, and the sandy beaches give a refreshing view.
+Its clear waters are popular for (scuba)diving and boating, and the sandy beaches give a refreshing view.
 Peninsular Cape Maclear is known for its beach resorts.

-Malawi’s economy is mainly based on agriculture and international aid.
+Malawi’s economy is mainly based on Tobacco (70% of total export).
 It has many beautiful national parks, lakes and diverse ecosystems.
 A tour around Malawi is focused on its people, natural beauty and the wildlife inhabitants of the land and lake.
-Safaris are the best way to get up close to elephants, leopards, cheetahs, hippos and many more.
+Safaris are the best way to get up close to elephants, lions, leopards, hippos, bufallo and many more.
 There is a wide choice of accommodation from modern hotels and lodges that offer international level of comfort, to basic facilities.
 Coach buses and taxis offer a safe and comfortable way of transportation around the country, though self drive would be more pleasant.

 Called the "Warm Heart of Africa," in the native language, Malawi locals exude friendliness.
 It's not uncommon for Malawians to wave and greet visitors they do not know.
 It's easy to make them smile with a "moni" (pronounced mo-nee, not money), which means hello in Chichewa, the local language, and "Zikomo" (thank you).
 Curious kids often come by to say hi and see what you're up to.
 Although over friendliness often arouses suspicion in the world traveler, especially when someone's trying to sell you something, there's hardly any pushy selling of tacky souvenirs in Malawi -- the people are genuinely friendly, and the souvenirs hand made.